Running Your Own Business

 Small business owners know that once you’ve actually taken the plunge and started your own business, the hard work has just begun.
 Not unreasonably, business owners want to put their time and energy into growing the business, and not into meeting the seemingly endless administrative and tax paperwork burden imposed by various levels of government bureaucracy.

 Many owner-managers are happy to delegate the day-to-day responsibility for such distractions to their bookkeeper, accountant or lawyer, and there’s nothing wrong with that strategy.
-However, at the end of the day it’s your business, and becoming familiar, at least in a general way, with the administrative and filing obligations that affect you every day is part and parcel of running (and growing) that business.

 Do I need a business number?